JanetMatsen/protocols/_posts/2014-12-20-Nash-Screen-For-ACS-libraries.md

   * Watch out for static.
 * Record weights measured on tube, in notebook, and in spreadsheet.
 * Add the appropriate amount of buffer based on spreadsheet calculations.
+* Make sure we don't run out of reagents:
+  * keep an eye on CoA reserves.
+If you open the last bottle, order 2-3 more.
+  * If the NADH bottle gets low, order another.
+(We don't use this one as fast, so we don't need to keep an unopened bottle around.)

 ## Move the following items to the plate reader
 * a 50mL tube with some assay buffer